 In April 2020, Jeremy earned the Graduate Student Teaching Award (Eleanor Quinlan Memorial Award) from the Department of Computer Science and Engineering at The Ohio State University for his commitment to teaching over a two-year period.
 In that time, he taught two courses: Introduction to Programming in Java (CSE 1223) and Software Components (CSE 2221).

-In addition, in autumn 2019, Jeremy was nominated for the Graduate Associate Teaching Award, a university-wide teaching award.
+In prior years, Jeremy had been nominated for the GATA award.
 As a part of the process, he put together a portfolio of teaching documents including a teaching statement, a teaching artifact, an analysis of feedback, and two letters of recommendation.
-Unfortunately, he did not win the award.

 In early 2018, Jeremy completed a 200-hour Teaching English as a Foreign Language (TEFL) and Teaching English to Speakers of Other Languages (TESOL) course through the International TEFL Academy.